meet-furia/sweet-home-project/README.md

-# Hotel Room Booking Application
+# Sweet Home - Hotel Room Booking Application

 ## Overview
 The Hotel Room Booking Application is designed as a microservices-based system for booking hotel rooms.
 It consists of three main microservices: